 STEP TWO: Place the sealed bag into a 8 x 8 baking dish; this will help keep the buttermilk contained just in case any leaks out.
 Allow the corn to rest in the buttermilk for 15 minutes on one side, then turn the corn baggie over to rest for 15 more minutes.

-STEP THREE: In a medium bowl, combine flour, cornmeal, milk, eggs, onion powder, salt and pepper.
+STEP THREE: In a medium bowl, combine flour, cornmeal, milk, onion powder, salt and pepper.
 Whisk the ingredients until well combined.
 Pour the cornmeal mixture into a 8 x 8 shallow dish to roll the corn in.

-STEP FOUR: In a large skillet, pour enough vegetable oil to measure 1/4 inch.
-Heat the oil on medium high heat.
+STEP FOUR: In a large skillet, pour enough vegetable oil to measure ¼ inch.
+Heat the oil on medium-high heat.

-PRO TIP: One way to check if the oil is ready for frying is to stick the end of a dry wooden spoon into the oil.
+One way to check if the oil is ready for frying is to stick the end of a dry wooden spoon into the oil.
 If small bubbles form around the wood and start to float up, the oil is ready.
 If the oil is bubbling hard, the oil is too hot.
 Remove the pan from the heat, let the oil cool down for a few minutes and re-check the oil.
 Place the oil back onto the burner and turn the heat down to between medium-high and medium.